How to Make a MenuLast updated on 9/27/2022

 - If your main demographic is older or very young, you want to increase your font size so it's easy to read.

-Printing and Displaying Your Menu
+4. Print and Display Your Menu

 Once you're finished designing your menu, you're ready to print and insert your menus into your menu covers.